Male Circumcision

 Care after circumcision

-For infants, antibiotic cream should be applied to the wound to protect against infection, and to stop the wound sticking to nappies.
-For adults, loose fitting underwear should be worn for 5–7 days and sexual arousal should be avoided for 6 weeks to allow the healing process to occur.
+Apply antibiotic cream to an infant’s wound to protect against infection and prevent it from sticking to nappies.
+Adults should wear loose-fitting underwear for 5–7 days and avoid sexual arousal for 6 weeks to allow the healing process to occur.

 For more information or to book a consultation with Dr Thair Al-Dujaili, please call Main Street Cosmetic & Skin on 03 9739 3830.